Modern flat Earth beliefs

-Modern flat Earth beliefs are promoted by organizations and individuals advocating that the Earth is flat while denying the Earth's sphericity, contrary to over two millennia of scientific consensus.
-Flat Earth beliefs are pseudoscience; the hypotheses and assertions are not based on scientific knowledge.
-Flat Earth advocates are classified by experts in philosophy and physics as science deniers.
+Anti-scientific beliefs in a flat Earth are promoted by a number of organizations and individuals.
+The claims of modern flat Earth proponents are not based on scientific knowledge and are contrary to over two millennia of scientific consensus based on multiple confirming lines of evidence that Earth is roughly spherical.
+Flat Earth beliefs are classified by experts in philosophy and physics as a form of science denial.

 Flat Earth groups of the modern era date from the middle of the 20th century; some adherents are serious and some are not.
 Those who are serious are often motivated by religion or conspiracy theories.
 Through the use of social media, flat Earth theories have been increasingly espoused and promoted by individuals unaffiliated with larger groups.
 Many believers make use of social media to spread their views.

+Background

+Contrary to the popular belief that Earth was generally believed to be flat until a few hundred years ago, the spherical shape of Earth (and other celestial bodies) has been widely accepted in the Western world (and universally by scholars) since at least the Hellenistic period (323 BCE–31 BCE), with the first known measurement of Earth's circumference conducted by Eratosthenes.

+It is only comparatively recently that the Flat Earth concept has grown widespread support, due to Samuel Rowbotham in the 19th century.
+Flat Earth beliefs have had a recent resurgence since 2015, due to the internet.

 19th and early 20th centuries

-There is a popular yet false belief that the Earth was generally believed to be flat until a few hundred years ago.
-Earth's sphericity has been widely accepted in the Western world since at least the Hellenistic period (323 BCE–31 BCE).
-It was not until the 19th century that the Flat Earth concept had a resurgence.

 Modern flat Earth belief originated with the English writer Samuel Rowbotham (1816–1884).
 Based on conclusions derived from his 1838 Bedford Level experiment, Rowbotham published the 1849 pamphlet titled Zetetic Astronomy, writing under the pseudonym "Parallax".
-He later expanded this into the book Earth Not a Globe, proposing the Earth is a flat disc centred at the North Pole and bounded along its southern edge by a wall of ice, Antarctica.
-Rowbotham further held that the Sun and Moon were 3000 mi above Earth and that the "cosmos" was 3100 mi above the Earth.
-He also published a leaflet titled The Inconsistency of Modern Astronomy and its Opposition to the Scriptures, which argued that the "Bible, alongside our senses, supported the idea that the Earth was flat and immovable and this essential truth should not be set aside for a system based solely on human conjecture".
+He later expanded this into the book Earth Not a Globe, proposing Earth is a flat disc centred at the North Pole and bounded along its southern edge by a wall of ice, Antarctica.
+Rowbotham further held that the Sun and Moon were 3000 mi above Earth and that the "cosmos" was 3100 mi above Earth.
+He also published a leaflet titled The Inconsistency of Modern Astronomy and its Opposition to the Scriptures, which argued that the "Bible, alongside our senses, supported the idea that Earth was flat and immovable and this essential truth should not be set aside for a system based solely on human conjecture".

 Rowbotham and followers like William Carpenter gained attention by successful use of pseudoscience in public debates with leading scientists such as Alfred Russel Wallace.
-Rowbotham created a Zetetic Society in England and New York, shipping over a thousand copies of Zetetic Astronomy.
+Rowbotham created a Zetetic Society in England and New York, shipping over a thousand copies of Zetetic Astronomy to the New York branch.
 Wallace repeated the Bedford Level experiment in 1870, correcting for atmospheric refraction and showing a spherical Earth.